ibm-cloud-docs/loadbalancer-service/data-logging.md

 Log into the [IBM Cloud Logging Analysis Service ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://logging.ng.bluemix.net){:new_window} with customer's IBM Cloud account.
 Logs can be viewed from Kibana.
 Refer to [this topic](/docs/services/CloudLogAnalysis//kibana?topic=cloudloganalysis-analyzing_logs_Kibana) for more information.

-**NOTE:** Data logs are only sent if Softlayer and IBM Cloud accounts are linked.
-Select your IBM Cloud account that is associated with your Softlayer account, and then login to the Kibana dashboard.
+Data logs are only sent if Softlayer and IBM Cloud accounts are linked.
+Select the IBM Cloud account associated with your Softlayer account, and then login to the Kibana dashboard.
+{: tip}

 ## Log Output Examples